-Address of Date of Deadline to Initiate Status of Housing Successor Property Acquisition Development Activity Activity 11391 Acacia Pkwy 12/17/19 N/A Property acquired for affordable housing purposes via an exchange between the City and Housing successor.
-This property is currently occupied By Acacia Adult day Services pursuant to lease.
+Address of Date of Deadline to Initiate Status of Housing Successor Property Acquisition Development Activity Activity 11391 Acacia Pkwy 12/17/19 N/A Property acquired for affordable housing purposes via an exchange between the City and Housing Successor in December 2019.
+This property is currently occupied by Acacia Adult day Services pursuant to lease.